JeffBrockStudio/socialwork/README.md

-# UW WordPress Theme - Child Theme
+# UW School of Social Work WordPress Theme

-A child theme for use with the [UW WordPress Theme](https://github.com/uweb/uw_wp_theme).
+Custom WordPress theme for UW School of Social Work.
+Based on the UW WordPress Theme.

 ## Getting started